 Faculty and staff: The Minnesota Department of Health offers guidance for access to COVID testing.
 For more information about COVID-19 testing and related Macalester benefit programs, refer to this Employment Services COVID-19 Employee Resource Guide.

 What do I do if I have an urgent concern or an emergency?

 In case of a life-threatening emergency, call 911.

-How is Macalester working to support students during this time?
+How is Macalester working to support students?

-A new Emergency Aid Program is available to help students experiencing financial distress.
+An Emergency Aid Program is available to help students experiencing financial distress.
 This program comes in response to a general concern about unexpected expenses that can disrupt a student’s educational trajectory, especially students who have no financial safety net.
 COVID-19 has underlined the need for such a program.
 More information about this program, and the form students should use to begin the process, can be found on the Financial Aid website.

 What resources are available to support virtual community and wellness?

 The Division of Student Affairs offers resources for students to connect and find community through student organizations, programming, chat rooms, and other virtual programs.
 There are opportunities to engage in wellness activities such as yoga, fitness classes, and guided reflection.